 Types of Premises Liability Accidents in Atlanta

 Van Sant Law, LLC is a competent Atlanta slip and fall law firm that has successfully helped many clients with cases involving premises liability.
-We are well-versed in liability laws and can give you sound legal advice regarding injury compensation.
+We are well-versed in liability laws and can give you sound legal advice regarding injury compensation as well as help you understand how to deal with the insurance companies following an accident.
 Before launching his own firm, David Van Sant worked as an insurance defense attorney and knows what to expect from insurance carriers when filing a personal injury claim.
 Premises liability statutes pertain to injuries suffered on another person’s property, such as:

 - Hazardous material exposure